Skip to content

 - HID: Keyboard

-- Switch 1: Wired controller
+- NS1: Wired controller

-- Switch 2: Wired controller
+- NS2: Wired controller

 The ESP32-S3 is the by far the best wired controller setup.
 It has both USB OTG and USB UART as separate ports.
 The USB OTG can be programmed as a game controller while the USB UART elminates the need for the external UART that was needed by the AVR8 setups (Arduino/Teensy).
 Thus ESP32-S3 is the perfect replacement for those older setups.
 Ease of setup is very important as it lowers the technical bar of entry for new users.